Orcadas Base: Climate

 Under the Köppen climate classification system, the station is located under a tundra climate (ET), very close to an ice cap climate (EF).
 The base is influenced by the cold Antarctic Circumpolar Current that runs past the Weddell Sea and the strong westerly winds, creating a colder climate than the coastal areas in the northwestern parts of the Antarctic Peninsula.
 Weather conditions can vary widely from year to year and day to day since low pressure systems frequently pass through the islands, which influences the climate.

 Mean monthly temperatures range from -9.4 C in June to 1.0 C in February.
 In summer, the average high is 2.7 C while the average low is -1.1 C. During winter, the average high is -4.9 C while the average low is -13.0 C. Temperatures can occasionally rise above freezing during winter.
 When low pressure systems pass to the south of the base, they can result in exceptionally mild temperatures, with the highest temperature recorded being 15.2 C in 1987.
 However, when this occurs, the weather is stormy and cloudy with reduced visibility.
 In contrast, when low pressure systems pass to the north, it results in cold and dry conditions with good visibility, causing temperatures to fall to -44.0 C.

 Fog is a frequent occurrence in the base, averaging 110 days.
 This can vary from year to year with 1987 being the foggiest year when there were 252 days with fog to only 30 days with fog in 1963.
 Being located in the path of low pressure systems throughout the year, the base experiences high cloud cover, particularly in summer.
 December and January are the cloudiest months, averaging 29 cloudy days each month.
 Winters are less cloudy, averaging 20 cloudy days in June and July.
-Clear days are extremely rare and are only occur between May to October, averaging 1–3 days.
+Clear days are extremely rare and only occur between May and October, averaging 1–3 days.
 As a result, the base only averages 483.0 hours of sunshine per year or 13.5% of possible sunshine (possibly the lowest on earth), ranging from a low of 9.3% in January to a high of 22.5% in August.

 December and January are the least windy months, averaging 19 to 21 km/h while August and September are the windiest months, averaging more than 25 km/h.
 The base is subjected to strong winds throughout the year, with each month averaging 20 days with strong winds (wind speeds above 46 km/h).
 Occasionally, it can experience gusts above 150 km/h.

 The average annual precipitation is 398.4 mm, which is fairly evenly distributed throughout the year.
 March is the wettest month while June is the driest month.
-Due to the cold climate and high humidity, snowfall occurs frequently throughout the year.
+Due to the cold climate and exposure to maritime westerlies, snowfall occurs frequently throughout the year.
 Based on the 1961–1990 period, the base averages 227 days with snow, with February having the least days with snow (averaging 14 days with snow) and May having the most days with snow (averaging 22 days).